 Resource Implications: NOAA can accomplish the initiatives identified for this action using existing resources.
+However, demand for climate information to inform adaptation and resiliency planning at the local level has been significant and increasing nationwide.
+At current funding levels, NOAA is unable to provide comprehensive, nationwide research, partnerships, and services to all of the stakeholders requesting them.
+Much of the work outlined is scalable and with further resources can be expanded geographically and to further support underserved communities.
 NOAA is requesting funding in FY 2022 to enhance coastal resilience through habitat restoration and to support NOAA's efforts to conserve at least 30 percent of the Nation's land and waters by 2030.
 This request includes funding for NOAA's Sea Grant College Program to increase coastal community understanding of risk factors and patterns for specific populations, develop key decision-making tools and applications, and address critical gaps in coastal processes and knowledge about communities impacted by changing coasts, including underserved or vulnerable communities.
 The FY 2022 request also includes funding to expand the NCRF to help coastal communities and ecosystems prepare for and recover from extreme weather events, climate hazards, and changing ocean conditions.
 Other requests focus on scaling regional data and information services provided through the Regional Climate Centers and Regional Climate Services Directors.

-NOAA is also requesting additional funds in FY22 to enhance sub- seasonal to seasonal (S2S) climate forecasting capabilities, expand current integrated flood inundation mapping to the entire United States, expand products available to support wildfire prediction and mitigation, as well as enhanced social science and translation services to reach vulnerable and underserved communities.
+NOAA is also requesting additional funds in FY22 to enhance subseasonal to seasonal (S2S) climate forecasting capabilities, expand current integrated flood inundation mapping to the entire United States, expand products available to support wildfire prediction and mitigation, as well as enhanced social science and translation services to reach vulnerable and underserved communities.
 The FY22 request supports an expanded RISA program, a Climate-Smart Communities Initiative to leverage the Climate Resilience Toolkit, resources to address Tribal resilience issues pertaining to drought, and to help inform regional resiliency measures with more tailored climate change projections out to the year 2050.